Zachary L'Heureux

-Zachary L'Heureux is a Canadian junior ice hockey forward who plays for the Halifax Mooseheads of the Quebec Major Junior Hockey League (QMJHL) as a prospect to the Nashville Predators of the National Hockey League (NHL).
-He was drafted by the Predators in the first round of the 2021 NHL Entry Draft with the 27th overall pick in the draft.
+Zachary L'Heureux, nicknamed Happy, is a Canadian professional ice hockey forward for the Milwaukee Admirals of the American Hockey League (AHL) while under contract as a prospect to the Nashville Predators of the National Hockey League (NHL).

+Playing career

+L'Heureux was drafted by the Predators in the first round of the 2021 NHL entry draft with the 27th overall pick in the draft.
 According to L'Heureux, he models his playing style after agitators such as Brad Marchand and Matthew Tkachuk.
 On July 28, 2021, L'Heureux was signed to a three-year, entry-level contract with the Predators.
+On October 22, 2024, L'Heureux made his NHL debut.
+In a short period of time, L'Heureux quickly established himself as a fan favorite in Nashville.

+On November 17, 2024, L'Heureux scored his first career NHL goal against the Vancouver Canucks goalie Kevin Lankinen.

+After returning from an injury that left him week to week, L'Heureux returned with a tinted visor, stating it was to help him focus on the game and not the harsh LEDs and fans.